designdojo/designdojo.github.io/about.md

 ## Introduction

-Design DOJO is a balabala.....
+Design Dojo is a student organization at Carnegie Mellon University Silicon Valley campus, that has a dedicated community practicing software product design techniques and design thinking through interactive, collaborative, and hands-on workshops and prototyping sessions.